Pack Light and Right with the Essentials for your Safari in Uganda – Rwanda

 Money Belts worn over clothing and visible to people may leave you vulnerable, though they are readily available in stores.
 They can be slashed and stolen, while money belts under-clothing are more secure.

 Make sure it has a place for passport or a copy of it – also include emergency phone numbers – International Immunization Card – keep that with the passport.
+Best to have it on you when you arrive or in the carry-on.

 Safari Clothing to Pack: